top of page

 2. Bollnow, Otto Friedrich (2011).
 Human space.
 London: Hyphen.
 Edited by Christine Shuttleworth & Joseph Kohlmaier.

-3. The hook is attached to a solid iron form that weighs at least 300 lbs.
+3. The hook is attached to a solid iron form that weighs nearly 450 lbs.
 Kyle Lansing volunteered his time and skid-steer services to remove the object from the pond.
 I lowered the heavy metal chain and secured its hook around the other, then Kyle easily lifted it out and guided it onto a palette.
-I wish I had a photo.
-The dark heavy mass dangling on the rusty chain was beautiful.

 ©2025 Lynne Smith.
 All Rights reserved.